Phase separation of a magnetic fluid: Asymptotic states and non-equilibrium kinetics: Model and Methodology

 where $f(x)$ is the scaling function.
 The characteristic length scale $\ell(t)$ is defined as the distance over which the correlation function decays to (say) 0.5 of its maximum value.
 Small-angle scattering experiments yield the structure factor, which is the Fourier transform of the correlation function \cite{Puri2009}:

 where $\vec{k}$ is the wave vector of the scattered beam.
 The corresponding scaling form is given by:

 The tail of the structure factor conveys information about defects in the morphologies.
 For a $d$-dimensional system with an $n$-component of order parameter, $S(k) \sim k^{-(n+d)}$ as $k \rightarrow \infty $.
-For $n=1$, the scattering is off smooth interfaces and the corresponding scattering function is called the Porod law \cite{Bray2002, Puri2004, Puri2009}.
-For $n>1$, the scattering is from the different topological defects such as vortices (n = 2, d = 2), strings (n = 2, d = 3), and monopoles or hedgehogs (n=3, d=3).
+For $n=1$, the scattering is off smooth interfaces and the corresponding scattering function is called the Porod law \cite{Bray2002, Puri2009}.
+For $n>1$, the scattering is from the different topological defects such as vortices ($n = 2$, $d = 2$), strings ($n = 2$, $d = 3$), and monopoles or hedgehogs ($n=3$, $d=3$).